timtro/tfreq/README.md

 I recall at the time that there was no software out there for doing this calculation, and it was difficult to find papers that ever described it.
-I recall one by Jorge Hohanoff:
+I recall one by Jorge Kohanoff:

 > **Phonon spectra from short non-thermally equilibrated molecular dynamics simulations**
 > *Kohanoff, Jorge*
 > ISSN: 0927-0256 , 1879-0801; DOI: 10.1016/0927-0256(94)90103-1
 > Computational materials science , 1994, Vol.2(2), p.221-232

 which was impossible to find.
-I had to write Prof. Hohanoff who kindly mailed me one of his personal copies.
+I had to write Prof. Kohanoff who kindly mailed me one of his personal copies.

 It's probably a lot easier now, and there is probably good software built into